 - Sing songs and ask if other residents can join in

-- Read a favorite story or poem out loud
+- Read a favourite story or poem out loud

 Research has shown the best place for a person with memory loss is in their own home, or in familiar surroundings.
 We feel safe, secure and most comfortable when we are at home.